All About the White-Headed Woodpecker

 These birds are cavity nesters that excavate holes in dead trees.
 Females lay a clutch of three to seven white eggs.

-Learn how to identify red-headed woodpeckers.
+Learn how to identify red-cockaded and red-headed woodpeckers.

 Call and Sounds